CodeScroll/PHP-login-register-system/README.md

    - homeAuth(), every page that wants the  status of user, "connected" and verified.
 Otherwise, redirects the user at "index.php"( as disconnected ) or at "restricted-home.php" ( as connected and unverified )

-   -isLoggedIn(), if the user is "connected" or "disconnected"
+   - isLoggedIn(), if the user is "connected" or "disconnected"

 To run the project, you must set the email functionality of your server.
 If you want to run it locally without email  you must comment the line 153 at "login.php" and uncomment the 154.